 Use an electric razor without a guard to keep angles

-This beard has a number of angles, so you may want to use a beard shaper to get the precise corners of the mouth and along the jawline.
+This beard has several angles, so you may want to use a beard shaper to get the precise corners of the mouth and along the jawline.
 There’s a slight fade along the jawline up to the cheeks, which you can use a #1 or #2 guard to do.

 Comb and apply beard oil to keep this beard looking professional